Dr Christopher Harding is a cultural historian of modern Asia and its relationships with the West.

 In 2017, Christopher assisted with the BBC and British Museum collaborative project Living With the Gods, presented by former Director of the British Museum Neil MacGregor.

-Christopher’s first book is Japan Story: In Search of a Nation, 1850 to the Present (Allen Lane, November 2018).
+Christopher is the author of a number of popular history books about Japan, including Japan Story: In Search of a Nation, 1850 to the Present (Allen Lane, November 2018).

 Born in London, Christopher studied at the University of Oxford before living and working for a number of years in Japan.
 He now lectures in modern Indian and Japanese history, and in culture and mental health, at the University of Edinburgh.